fauxOS/faux/README.md

 ## Installation

-Installing is very straight-forward, it's one script in your web page.
+Installing is very straight-forward, there's just one script to load.
-The browser is the main target for this project, but you can freely load into AMD and CommonJS environments too.
+The browser is the target for this project, and you can freely load faux into AMD and CommonJS environments too, try it out.

 [raw git](https://rawgit.com/) provides a free cdn that you can use:

 `<script src="https://cdn.rawgit.com/fauxOS/fauxOS/master/dist/fauxOS.js"></script>`

+You can include this in any web project with `npm install --save faux`

 ### Dependencies

-FauxOS has no runtime dependencies in the browser, just include it (preferably) in your `<head>`.
+FauxOS has no runtime dependencies, just include it (preferably) in your `<head>`.
-If you don't want to build, simply copy from the pre-built [`/dist/fauxOS.js`](https://raw.githubusercontent.com/fauxOS/fauxOS/master/dist/fauxOS.js).
+If you don't want to build, copy from the pre-built [`/dist/fauxOS.js`](https://raw.githubusercontent.com/fauxOS/fauxOS/master/dist/fauxOS.js).

 To build it yourself, you need to get [node.js and npm](https://nodejs.org/en/download/)